How to become a famous arms expert by correspondence course

 Above, Boothroyd's own Berns-Martin was used to illustrate an article for the London Times in '62.
 Which is especially relevant because this article was a meant to be a whimsical piece in which Fleming acknowledged that he'd stuffed up in pairing the Berns-Martin with the Walther and crediting Boothroyd for having it right in the first place, for the Centennial.
 Well, that article not only also appeared in '62 with Sports Illustrated:

 In his '64 Playboy interview, Fleming is mighty displeased with being pilloried for the error.
 But the damage is done and Fleming died that year.
 Below is the film's holster used in at least the first three titles, and is reproduced esp. for Japanese collectors into the present day:

 It's not well known -- OK, it wasn't known at all until I discovered it myself -- that Floeming changed the Berns-Martin holster in the very next book that is Goldfinger, to an IWB.
 And it remains that way for the rest of his books (I don't believe he wrote any part of The Man With the Golden Gun; I reckon the heirs weren't having Bond remain dead as he is in the prior, 12th book in the series.
 I reckon Fleming meant to kill off his character).
 The drawing below turns out to be of Berns-Martin's IWB; we have an actual photo of it, too:

 All because Fleming heard from a guy, who had read some articles written by a different guy, and if Fleming had round-filed the letter, would not have led to unwanted strife.
 And Berns-Martin would not have become famous; nor perhaps the Walther PPK itself.

 Oh, the final letter from Boothroyd to Fleming, who by then is very ill, in which Tom's name comes up prominently and dated March 23rd April 1958.
 The letters are from Fleming's grandson's book titled, The Man with the Golden Typewriter:

-And so it was, that the myth of Boothroyd's so-called expertise, was busted.
-By Tom Threepersons!
+And so it was, that the myth of Boothroyd's so-called expertise was busted.
+By a mention of Tom Threepersons!